Grad Step Up

 - Enhancing your degree with professional development opportunities

-- Understanding the academic and financial services offered by School of Graduate Studies
+- The academic and financial services offered by School of Graduate Studies

 - Navigating academic cultures as a student in the research and professional streams

-- Dealing with difficult grad school situations early
+- Dealing with difficult graduate school situations early

 - Seeking academic accommodations as a student with a disability

-There will also be many opportunities for you to meet new people and build your U of T networks in a relaxed, casual setting.
+There will also be many opportunities for you to meet new people in a relaxed, casual setting.
 A light breakfast, tea and coffee, and a full lunch will be included.